erich666/chex_latex/README.md

 # chex_latex
 LaTeX file checking tool.

 This Perl script reads your .tex files and looks for potential problems, such as doubled words ("the the") and many other bugs.
 Put it in your directory of .tex files and run it to look for common mistakes.
-You can also use it on raw text files, just use the -r option to disable LaTeX-specific warnings.

-As an example, here is a snippet of a .tex file; first, look it over yourself:

-	\section{Algorithms that Use Hardware}
-	Here we'll discuss the very many algorithms that can be implemented on the GPU.
-For more information, Castelli
-	\cite{Castelli2018} gives a thorough overview of the use of mip-maps for level of detail, compute shaders for frustrum culling, etc. and discusses which APIs support these techniques.
-Basically, you can use anything from DirectX 12\index{DirectX 12} with C++ to WebGL\index{WebGL} with Javascript/index{Javascript} as your API , due to that these all talk to the same underlying hardware.
-More specifically, there is literally no better way to to accelerate processing data, vs. using just the CPU--so ''just do it''.

-Here's what chex_latex.pl finds in a fraction of a second:

-	file is testfile.tex
-	SERIOUS: Title has a word 'Use' that is capitalized, on line 1 in .\testfile.tex.
-		This does not match the style in the first \section encountered on line 1 at word 'that' in .\testfile.tex, which is an uncapitalized word.
-	SERIOUS: Title has a word 'Hardware' that is capitalized, on line 1 in .\testfile.tex.
-		This does not match the style in the first \section encountered on line 1 at word 'that' in .\testfile.tex, which is an uncapitalized word.
-	Sentence ending in the capital letters GPU should have a '\@.' for spacing, on line 2 in .\testfile.tex.
-	SERIOUS: no contractions: ''ll' to ' will' on line 2 in .\testfile.tex.
-	\cite needs a tilde ~\cite before citation to avoid separation, on line 3 in .\testfile.tex.
-	POSSIBLY SERIOUS: you may need to change 'etc.' to 'etc.\' to avoid having a 'double-space' appear after the period, on line 4 in .\testfile.tex.
-		(To be honest, it's better to avoid 'etc.' altogether, as it provides little to no information.)
-	MISSPELLING: 'frustrum' to 'frustum' on line 4 in .\testfile.tex.
-	tip: you can probably remove 'basically' on line 4 in .\testfile.tex.
-	SERIOUS: '/index' should be \index, on line 5 in .\testfile.tex.
-	SERIOUS: change ' ,' to ',' (space in front of comma), on line 5 in .\testfile.tex.
-	Please change 'Javascript' to 'JavaScript' on line 5 in .\testfile.tex.
-	SERIOUS: change ' ,' to ',' (space in front of comma), on line 6 in .\testfile.tex.
-	tip: 'due to that' to 'because' on line 6 in .\testfile.tex.
-	tip: 'more specifically' to 'specifically' on line 6 in .\testfile.tex.
-	tip: you can probably not use 'literally' (and may mean 'figuratively'), on line 6 in .\testfile.tex.
-		If you think it's OK, put on the end of the line the comment '% chex_latex'
-	SERIOUS: word duplication problem of word 'to' on line 7 in .\testfile.tex.
-	SERIOUS: change '--' (short dash) to '---' on line 7 in .\testfile.tex.
-	SERIOUS: U.S. punctuation rule, change ''. to .'' on line 7 in .\testfile.tex.
-	SERIOUS: change 'vs.' to 'versus' to avoid having a 'double-space' appear after the period, or use 'vs.\' on line 7 in .\testfile.tex.
-	Not capitalized at start of sentence (or the period should have a \ before it), on line 7 in .\testfile.tex.	==========================================================================================================
+If a message confuses you, look in the Perl script itself, as there are comments and links about some of the issues flagged.
+You can also use this script on raw text files; the script will automatically not do LaTeX testing.

 You might disagree with some of the problems flagged, but with chex_latex.pl you are at least aware of all of them.
 A few minutes wading through these can catch errors hard to notice otherwise.
+That said, definitely don't take the script's word for it.
+This program is no substitute for understanding the rules of grammar and LaTeX.
+One other trick I recommend: paste your text into Microsoft Word and see what it turns up.

 The chex_latex.pl script tests for:
 * Doubled words, such as "the the."
 * Grammatical goofs or clunky phrasing, as well as rules for formal writing, such as not using contractions.